The Bankrate promise

 HELOCs traditionally have variable interest rates, but more lenders are starting to offer fixed interest rate options, priced about the same as home equity loans.

-Using a home equity line of credit is a smart choice if installing tile is only one of a few home improvement projects you plan to complete; the flexibility in borrowing makes a HELOC ideal for balancing multiple projects.
+Using a home equity line of credit is a smart choice if installing tile is only one of a few home improvement projects you plan to complete.
+The flexibility of a HELOC makes it ideal for balancing multiple projects.